Lindy Hop and Anti-Racism

 It also robs us of the much richer experiences we could be having:

-• Understanding the deeper meaning of our movements and practices
+- Understanding the deeper meaning of our movements and practices

-Sadly, this has already happened within the community we love and cherish so much; in the past few years more and more of us are waking up to the realization that we have not been doing a good job at preserving the culture of the dance, nor of lifting up the few Black voices that we have within it.
+Sadly, this has already happened within the community we love and cherish so much; in the past few years more and more of us are waking up to the realisation that we have not been doing a good job at preserving the culture of the dance, nor of lifting up the few Black voices that we have within it.
 This is why it’s so important that we prevent our community from losing even more of its cultural richness.

 Who are we today as a community?